publicprofilelily/GroupBlue/README.md

-# Software Project Management: Utilization of Agile and Scrum and UML-Diagrams.
+# Software Project Management: Utilization of Agile and Scrum Methodology

-The goal of the project is to create a frontend project and showcase different software project management tools.
+The goal of the project is to create a frontend project and showcase different software project management tools:

+- Agile
+- Scrum
+- UML-diagram

 Basic Requirements:
 - Decide what to do